William Wray (artist): Career

-In 1985, Wray moved to New York, doing comic-book work for Marvel and DC Comics while studying at New York's Art Students League.
-A phone call from John Kricfalusi brought him back West in the early 1990s to work on The Ren & Stimpy Show, Samurai Jack, The Mighty B! and other shows.
+In 1985, Wray moved to New York City after leaving the animation industry, doing comic-book work for Marvel and DC Comics while studying at New York's Art Students League.
+A phone call from John Kricfalusi recruiting him to Spümcø brought him back West in 1991 to work on Nickelodeon's The Ren & Stimpy Show.
+For the company, he worked on the first two seasons of the series as a background painter until Kricfalusi was fired from the series, where he migrated with future showrunner Bob Camp and other alumni to Games Animation due to his deteriorating relationship with Kricfalusi.
+He worked as a director at the studio, with his improvement in background painting and emphasis on artistic brilliance often cited as detrimental to his episodes due to his poor writing skills.

+After production on Ren & Stimpy wrapped in 1995, Wray had also worked on Samurai Jack, The Mighty B! and other shows.
 Since 2010, Wray has worked with Rauch Brothers Animation on animated shorts for StoryCorps.

-His long-run Monroe series appeared in more than 100 issues of Mad, and he has also co-created Dark Horse Comics Hellboy Junior with Mike Mignola based on the Hellboy character.
-His cartoon influences include Hank Ketcham, Harvey Kurtzman, Erich Sokol and Wally Wood.
+His long-run satirical Monroe series appeared in more than 100 issues of Mad, and he has also co-created Dark Horse Comics Hellboy Junior with Mike Mignola based on the Hellboy character.
+Wray admires animators such as Bob Clampett, Chuck Jones, Tex Avery and Hanna-Barbera and comic artists like Frank Frazetta, Jack Kirby, Hank Ketcham, Harvey Kurtzman, Erich Sokol and Wally Wood.

 Wray now concentrates on landscape oil paintings of landscapes, figures, and urban settings.
 Wray has said his attitude and approach to his paintings is an attempt to document aspects of urban California that continue to vanish: